The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Particle production with frictional effects due to vacuum mismatch

 Using the benchmark values from Table-\ref{tab:su3c-yields-gluons}, the typical vacuum energy difference is \(\Delta V\simeq0.16~\mathrm{TeV^4}\).
 The total energy released as the wall expands to its final radius is then

 For \(R_{\text{fin}}\gg R_0\), this simplifies to

 numerically

 Even if only a minute fraction of this energy converts into rest mass, it readily accounts for the creation of multi--TeV particles.
 The accelerating wall imposes a time-dependent boundary condition on the surrounding quantum fields.
 As this boundary moves, the vacuum configuration changes, and the inertial observer perceives particle creation.
 Only fields that couple to the boundary respond to this varying condition; uncoupled fields remain unaffected.
 This process resembles a dynamical Casimir effect, where the moving boundary extracts energy from the vacuum and converts it into real particles.
+This viewpoint is not in conflict with the earlier Unruh-like interpretation: the Unruh description highlights the role of the wall's proper acceleration, whereas the dynamical-Casimir description highlights the non-adiabatic change of the field modes induced by the moving wall.
+In the present setup these should be understood as complementary interpretations of the same underlying particle-production mechanism.
 Thus, the large vacuum pressure driving the bubble expansion provides the true energy reservoir for producing massive quanta in the true-vacuum phase.

 As the radius increases, drag compensates the vacuum drive and the wall approaches terminal speed on the timescale $\tau_{\rm term}$.
 The total yield reflects the competition between the exponential sensitivity of $N_{k=0}(\alpha)$ to the declining acceleration and the rapidly growing area factor $4\pi R^2$, which becomes significant by $\tau\sim\tau_{\rm term}$ in the most ultra–relativistic cases.
-The produced excitations are colored scalars associated with SU(3)\(_c\) breaking; they promptly decay into QCD final states and subsequent cascades that generate energetic photons and neutrinos.